Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 If a standard user with 20 or more images awaiting approval tries to upload an image.

-### Delete Site Image (Admin only)
+### Delete Site Image (Admin and Uploader only)

 `DELETE api/v1/protected/sites/delete_image/:image_id`

 Deletes the site image with the given `image_id`.
-Only Admins or Super Admins can perform this action.
+Only the image's uploader, Admins, or Super Admins can perform this action.

 #### Request Body